Michael-AUG/ToppLog/README.md

-# TopLog - Not Another Logger?
+# ToppLog - Not Another Logger?

 With the plethora of amateur radio logging solutions out there, why would you want to use this one?